-- Nationally reported data from 2014/2015 showed the practices uptake for cervical screening programme was 81% which was 5% above the local CCG and 4% above the national average. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses. - The practice provides a GP service to a local Children's Hospice on a temporary patient basis.
+- The practice's uptake for the cervical screening programme was 79%, which was slightly lower than the local and national average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.